codio/site/source/docs/ide/boxes/overview.html.md

 Paid subscribers can use the Admin property of the [Permissions](/docs/ide/customization/permissions) feature to allow other Codio users to access their Project and have full access to your Codio Box as well as the code.

 ###Do I have sudo access
-At the moment, we do not provide sudo access.
-However, you should not require it as most system commands are accessible without.
-We also provide the ability for you to [install software](/docs/ide/boxes/installsw/) onto your Box in a very easy way.
+Only our Second Generation (G2) Boxes provide sudo access.

 ###How do I install software dependencies?
-We have a really simple way of installing languages, databases, web servers and many other components.
+For G1 (first generation) Boxes, we have a really simple way of installing languages, databases, web servers and many other components.
 Please refer to the [Install software](/docs/ide/boxes/installsw/) documentation.
+Got G2 (second generation) Boxes, you have sudo access, so should use the full power of the [apt](https://help.ubuntu.com/community/AptGet/Howto) package management system, and the packages it provides via the Ubuntu community.

 ###How do I access my Box from code
 We have [full documentation](/docs/ide/boxes/access/ext-access/) on how to access your Box from code.